ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ![Trick questions](/assets/images/tt-trick-questions.png)
 *This is a trick question, because the answer is “nobody yet.”*

-##### Answer in Question (AIQ)
+##### Answer in Question (AIQ)/Answer in Chat (AIC)

 A question is allowed to contain its own answer, but it cannot imply or state that it does.
+Similarly, answers to questions may be in the chat preceding the question, but the question may be vetoed if it is deemed directly/obviously connected to the chat by auth or otherwise subverts TTL by signalling answers to other players.

 ![AIQ](/assets/images/tt-aiq.png)
 *This question is allowed because while Battle appears in the question, it is not clear that it should be the answer.*